-- 4.1.1 Demand management provides for an effective system to ensure that the resources required to support the strategic operational commitments of the Municipality are delivered at the correct time, at the right price and at the right location, and that the quantity and quality satisfy the needs of the Municipality. - 4.1.2 The Municipality's Integrated Development Plan (IDP) is a comprehensive strategy document setting out how the Municipality intends to tackle its development challenges in a financial year.
-It is on the basis of the IDP that the resources of the municipality will be allocated and on which the budget is based. - 4.1.3 In order to achieve effective demand management, the Chief Financial Officer shall continuously ensure: - 4.1.3.1 That efficient and effective provisioning and procurement systems and practices are implemented to enable the Municipality to deliver the required quantity and quality of services to the communities. - 4.1.3.2 The establishment of uniformity in policies, procedures, documents and contract options and the implementation of sound systems of control and accountability. - 4.1.3.3 The development of a world-class professional supply chain management system which results in continuing improvement in affordability and value for money, based on total cost of ownership and quality of procurement as competition amongst suppliers is enhanced. - 4.1.3.4 In dealing with suppliers and potential suppliers that the Municipality shall respond promptly, courteously and efficiently to enquiries, suggestions and complaints.
+- a.
+Demand management provides for an effective system to ensure that the resources required to support the strategic operational commitments of the Municipality are delivered at the correct time, at the right price and at the right location, and that the quantity and quality satisfy the needs of the Municipality. - b.
+In order to achieve effective demand management, the Chief Financial Officer shall continuously ensure: - c.
+That efficient and effective provisioning and procurement systems and practices are implemented to enable the Municipality to deliver the required quantity and quality of services to the communities. - d.
+The establishment of uniformity in policies, procedures, documents and contract options and the implementation of sound systems of control and accountability. - e.
+The development of a world-class professional supply chain management system which results in continuing improvement in affordability and value for money, based on total cost of ownership and quality of procurement as competition amongst suppliers is enhanced. - In dealing with suppliers and potential suppliers that the Municipality shall respond promptly, courteously and efficiently to enquiries, suggestions and complaints.